danielsteiner/covidpass/README.md

 ## Usage
 Upload certificate, download passfile.

+## Important notice
+I have not yet been fully able to test this tool as I have no apple developer account and thus can't generate PKPASS files.
+The code itself _should_ work, but I can not guarantee it.
+Use at your own risk.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.